willitcode/willitcode.github.io/content/_index.md

 My name is Gabe.
 I'm a programmer and a cybersecurity professional.
 I've worked extensively in robotics with [FRC Team 937](https://github.com/frc937) and I've spent about a year in the security field, learning and doing CTFs.
 Most of my projects and experience can be found on [my GitHub](https://github.com/willitcode).

-I've just graduated high school, and I'll be starting at Colorado College as a computer science student this fall.
+I'm also a first-year Computer Science student at [Colorado College](https://coloradocollege.edu/).

 ### Certifications
 - [CompTIA Security+](https://www.credly.com/badges/4a9cfb95-7b47-4dac-b9d2-b6b6706548c3/public_url)
 - OSHA 10-Hour Construction
-- Kansas State Seal of Biliteracy in Spanish
+- Kansas State Seal of Biliteracy in Spanish and English

 ### Languages/Tech Stacks I Know
 - Python